htimsk/RPIPs-1/RPIPs/RPIP-8.md

 as an argument in favor of "Scale with NO ETH; don't get too close to minimum" and (LINK TBD) as an argument in favor of (TBD).

+After the conclusion of the snapshot:
+- The "Specification"/"Abstract" sections SHALL be updated to reflect the chosen option
+- Status in "Max effective stake vote" SHALL be updated to reflect vote result
+- This edit SHALL be made to this RPIP, even if the RPIP is already in a "Final" state

+After LEB8 implementation(s):
+- If the implementation matches the chosen option from the snapshot vote:
+  - The "Max effective stake vote" section SHALL be removed and the
+- If the implementation does not match the chosen option from the snapshot vote:
-After the conclusion of the snapshot, the "Max effective stake vote" SHALL be removed and the "Specification"/"Abstract" sections SHALL be updated to reflect the chosen option.
-This edit SHALL be made, even if the RPIP is already in a "Final" state.
+  - Status in "Max effective stake vote" SHALL be updated to reflect this mismatch
+- This edit SHALL be made to this RPIP, even if the RPIP is already in a "Final" state

 ## Rationale
 Based on the `NO supply growth` model in the